LeDDGroup/typescript-transform-jsx/README.md

 const App = () => <div>{arr.map(msg => <h1>{msg}</h1>).join("")}</div>;
 ```

-Another workaround would be to modify the `Array.toString` method, note that changing prototypes of standard javascript objects is discourage:
+Another workaround would be to modify the `Array.toString` method, note that changing prototypes of standard javascript objects is discouraged:

 ```ts
 Array.prototype.toString = function<T>(this: T[]) {